skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ![404]({{ site.url }}/images/8bit/register/move2.PNG)

 * **My testing experience:**
-  * The register outputs and BUS LEDs without resistors, although allowed by the LS chips, seemed to sink too much current due to their low resistance (and that next they are connected to ground), and I wasn't able to send 8 ON bits from one register to the other until I removed the bits from the outputs and added a series \\(220\Omega\\) resistor to each LED in the BUS.
+  * The register outputs and Bus LEDs without resistors, although allowed by the LS chips, seemed to sink too much current due to their low resistance (and that next they are connected to ground), and I wasn't able to send 8 ON bits from one register to the other until I removed the bits from the outputs and added a series \\(220\Omega\\) resistor to each LED in the Bus.
   * Therefore my 8-bit computer will always have a resistor in series with each LED.

 ### Instruction register
 * The instruction register is identical besides that it is aestethically mirrored as we will place it on the left side of the computer
-* Also it will only connect the 4 least significant bits (yellow) to the BUS, as the other 4 will connect to into the instruction decoder (next chapters)
+* Also it will only connect the 4 least significant bits (yellow) to the Bus, as the other 4 will connect to into the instruction decoder (next chapters)
   * So you should connect A1-A4 (4 most significant bits) of the buffer to ground
   * Make sure to connect to use the clock signal, which is the left leg of the RC capacitor of the RAM input module, and not the pull-down resistor.
 ![404]({{ site.url }}/images/8bit/register/ir.PNG)